History of Knoxville, Tennessee: Arrival of the Railroads

-The Secession crisis in Knoxville
+Secession crisis in Knoxville

 Antebellum Politics in Knoxville

 Early-19th century Knoxville was often caught in the middle of the sectionalist fighting between East Tennessee and the state as a whole.
 Following the presidential election of 1836, in which Knoxvillian Hugh Lawson White (James White's son) ran against Andrew Jackson's hand-picked successor, Martin Van Buren, political divisions in the city manifested along Whig (anti-Jackson) and Democratic party lines.
 In 1839, W.B.A.
 Ramsey won the city's first popular mayoral election by a single vote, illustrating how strong these divisions had become.

 In 1849, William G. "Parson" Brownlow moved his radical Whig newspaper, the Whig, to Knoxville.
 Brownlow's editorial style, which often involved vicious personal attacks, intensified the already-sharp political divisions within the city.
 In 1857, he quarreled with the pro-Secession Southern Citizen and its publishers, Knoxville businessman William G. Swan and Irish Patriot John Mitchell (then in exile), to the point of threatening Swan with a pistol.
 Brownlow's attacks drove Whig-turned-Democrat John Hervey Crozier from public life, and forced two directors of the failed Bank of East Tennessee, A.R.
 Crozier and William Churchwell, to flee town.
 He brought charges of swindling against a third director, J.G.M.
 Ramsey, the former railroad promoter and a staunch Democrat.

 Following the nationwide collapse of the Whig Party in 1854, many of Knoxville's Whigs, including Brownlow, were unwilling to support the new Republican Party formed by northern Whigs, and instead aligned themselves with the anti-immigrant American Party (commonly called the "Know Nothings").
 When this movement disintegrated, Knoxville's ex-Whigs turned to the Opposition Party.
 In 1858, Opposition Party candidate Horace Maynard, with Brownlow's endorsement, soundly defeated Democratic candidate J.C.
 Ramsey (J.G.M.
 Ramsey's son) for the 2nd district's congressional seat.